hsr-22/EE324-Control-Systems-Lab/Experiment_3/README.md

-This is our solution for `Experiment 1 : DC Motor Control` for EE324
+This is our solution for `Experiment 3 : Line Follower` for EE324